Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Methods

 The pretraining dataset is designed to systematically explore the crystallographic texture space of FCC crystals.
 To this end, it is first necessary to define the sampling space of polycrystalline microstructures in terms of their admissible crystallographic textures.
 When a texture is represented by an orientation distribution function (ODF), it can be approximated using a discrete basis of Dirac delta functions~\cite{fullwood2010microstructure,fast2008application,johnson2016texture,johnson2018efficient}.
 In this formulation, the ODF is expressed as

-where $q \in \mathrm{SO}(3)$ denotes the crystallographic orientation, $\delta(\cdot,\cdot)$ is the Dirac delta function defined on the orientation manifold, $q^{(j)}$ represents a discrete set of fundamental orientations obtained from a discretization of $\mathrm{SO}(3)$, and $p_j$ denotes the probability weight associated with each orientation state.
+where $q \in \mathrm{SO}(3)$ denotes the crystallographic orientation, with $\mathrm{SO}(3)$ the special orthogonal group of three-dimensional rotations; $\delta(\cdot,\cdot)$ is the Dirac delta function defined on the orientation manifold; $q^{(j)}$ represents a discrete set of fundamental orientations obtained from a discretization of $\mathrm{SO}(3)$; and $p_j$ denotes the probability weight associated with each orientation state, with $J$ the total number of discrete orientations.
 In this study, the fundamental orientations are uniformly sampled from the FCC fundamental zone with an angular resolution of $10^{\circ}$, resulting in $J = 618$ discrete orientations in Eq.~\eqref{eq:odf_definition}.

 The texture coefficients $\{p_j\}$ can be interpreted as probabilistic weights that quantify the likelihood of occurrence of each fundamental orientation.
 Accordingly, the ODF can be represented in vector form as $\vec{p} = (p_1, p_2, \ldots, p_J)$.
 The convex set spanned by all admissible vectors $\vec{p}$ defines the texture hull $M_H$~\cite{johnson2018efficient},